OpenAvikom/mr-grpc-unity/README.md

 ### Compiling protocol buffer messages

-The unity project contain the compiled versions of the proto files found in `proto`.
-In case you want to tinker around a bit.
-You can compile the changed proto files the following way.
+The unity and python project contain the compiled versions of the proto files found in the [proto](./proto) folder.
+In case you want to tinker around a bit, you can compile the proto files in the following way.

 For Unity, you need to use `dotnet` and build the mock project `csharp`.
 All required dependencies will be installed by `dotnet`.